 The buildings, in particular, have something they want to say, if only you would look up!

 For those who traverse the Forty Acres on a regular basis, the campus can become a familiar blur of limestone walls and red-tiled roofs.
 But look closely.
 The buildings, especially those finished before 1940, are teeming with symbols, images, icons, and quotations.
-They are the thoughtful creations of architects, University faculty, and in a least one case, a UT student.
+They are the thoughtful creations of architects, University faculty, and in a one case, a UT student.
 Meant to inspire and inform, the buildings’ designers collectively aspired to make the University of Texas campus a place like no other.

 Unfortunately, many – perhaps most – of today’s harried students are oblivious to the messages written on the walls.
 Time to get to the next class is short, and besides, the live oak trees have grown to obscure the views.
 But for those who make the effort to look, the buildings have much to tell.

-Below is a brief sampling.
-(And I mean brief!)
+Below is a sampling.

 Opened in 1924, the Biological Laboratories building was originally planned to be in the northwest portion of the original Forty Acres, at the corner of Guadalupe and 24th Streets, but was moved farther east to save the three oldest trees on the campus, now called the Battle Oaks.
 Intended to house the Departments of Biology, Botany, and Zoology, only botany remains.
 The building is generously decorated and deserves a close inspection.
 Between the second and third story windows, terra cotta renditions of Texas flora and fauna adorn the walls, and the University Seal, carved in limestone, guards the main north entrance.